An evening at Rome’s Comedy Club: an 11th season with 80-something shows

 There are certain events during the calendar year in Rome when the expat community expects to see large groups of English-speakers gathered together.
 And we aren’t talking about the endless packs of study abroad students on the prowl for Scholars Lounge Irish Pub and Disco, or the pub crawls that seemingly still exist, I thought banned what feels like at least a decade ago.
 Thanksgiving for example, is usually one such night.
 Right along with every bar in Rome’s favorite late-night party, Super Bowl Sunday.

 The evening’s comics were greeted to a packed house, the show garnering so much interest that a Sunday event for the weekend had already been added.
-Overall, the show as a whole did not disappoint.
 Each comic brought their own style and unique approach, keeping the night fresh and the audience engaged and laughing.
-Also impressive was the number of non English speakers in attendance, most likely dragged along by friends or significant others.
-Even the bald Italian gentleman sitting upfront was an amazing sport throughout, bearing the brunt of several excellently delivered jokes by the evening’s Emcee, Jose Salgado.
+Also impressive was the number of non-English speakers in attendance, most likely dragged along by friends or significant others.
+Even the bald Italian gentleman sitting upfront was an amazing sport throughout.

-But to the credit of all the evenings performers, each comic took these looks in stride, never letting an airball linger, ready to attack again and get the crowd engaged once more.
-The highlight of the night was most certainly De Salvatore’s Roman Top 10 List, a well thought out and delivered piece, highlighting some of Rome and the Roman’s most interesting idiosyncrasies through the eyes of an expat.
-Memorable as well, was Devo Sullivan Sinnott’s set ender, a drastic mix of emotions conveyed through her iPhone speakers, asking for that 1000th Instagram follower.
+But to the credit of all the evening’s performers, each comic took these looks in stride, never letting an airball linger, ready to attack again and get the crowd engaged once more.
+The highlight of the night was the Roman Top 10 List, a well thought out and delivered piece, highlighting some of Rome and the Roman’s most interesting idiosyncrasies through the eyes of an expat.